jackyan540/CS109A-homeworks/README.md

 ### Homework 3: Regression Modeling and Bacteria Growth

-- Using k-fold cross validation to select best-performing polynomial regression models
+- Using k-Fold Cross Validation to select best-performing polynomial regression models
-- Using bootstrapping to test the robustness of estimations
+- Using Bootstrapping to test the robustness of estimations
 - Applying Regularization to improve the fit of regression models

 ### Homework 4: Predicting College Admissions

--
+- Fitting Logistic Regression and k-Nearest Neighbors for Binary Classification
+- Using Lasso Regularization and k-Fold Cross Validation to improve model fit
+- Evaluating classification models using Receiver Operating Characteristic (ROC) and Area Under the Curve (AUC)

 ### Homework 5: High Dimensionality and Principal Components Analysis